Dreaming381/Latios-Framework-Documentation/Core/Getting Started.md

 For those who prefer explicit ordering of systems, you may find the *Explicit Workflow* more enticing.
 This workflow will automatically inject Unity systems, but then allow you to inject only top-level systems which set up children systems in a top-down manner.
+This is often the preferred workflow for experienced users.
 See [Super Systems](Super%20Systems.md) for more info on this workflow.

+There are also Unity Transforms variants of these bootstraps for projects that use Unity Transforms.
+You will need to add LATIOS_TRANSFORMS_UNITY scripting define to your project if you use one of these bootstraps.

 For NetCode Projects, the Latios Framework will detect the NetCode package and enable additional C\# files for compilation.
-One of these provides a dedicated NetCode bootstrap file. *Note: NetCode is not officially supported at this time.*
+One of these provides a dedicated NetCode bootstrap type called `LatiosClientServerBootstrap`, which offers Latios Framework equivalents of `ClientServerBootstrap`.
+You can further customize each type of world with the additional bootstrap interfaces provided, which you can automatically generate from the *NetCode Standard – Injection Workflow* bootstrap.
+Those bootstrap interfaces are automatically configured for Unity Transforms, which is the recommended transform system for NetCode projects in 0.9 versions.

 After the bootstrap is created, it can be [customized](Customizing%20the%20Bootstraps.md).